datacamp-content-public/POL-306-Applied-Research-Methods/chapter5.md

 ```

 `@instructions`
-You will test to see if there is a difference between how many maarches Democrats and non-Democrats participated in at the protests.
+You will test to see if there is a difference between how many marches Democrats and non-Democrats participated in at the protests.
 Currently party has three attributes: "Democrat", "Independent" and "Other".

 1. Start by creating a new variable in the dataset named `party_new` based on the current variable party.
 2. After you create the variable `party_new` change all the instances where it is `"Independent"` to `"Other"`